aabbtree77/miniguestlog/README.md

 - [The code](https://www.npmjs.com/package/geoip-lite?activeTab=dependencies) is not actively maintained anymore.

-Therefore, the switch was made to use a free version of MaxMind's GeoIP database properly with registration and use of
+Therefore, the switch was made to use MaxMind's free GeoLite2 database, properly with registration and

 ```js
 const { Reader } = require('@maxmind/geoip2-node');
 ```

-This is some effort to setup.
-One needs to register at maxmind.com, login there, generate the key, put it inside .env with the latter in .gitignore, set the key also as an environment variable on render.com, set up the postinstall script in package.json which downloads and untars a free version of DB into 64MB.
+This takes some effort to setup.
+One needs to register at maxmind.com, login there, generate the key, put it inside `.env` with the latter in .gitignore, set the key also as an environment variable on render.com, set up the postinstall script in package.json which downloads and untars a free version of DB into 64MB.
 Make sure to set `.env` not to commit and upload any of the big DB files on github as it imposes the limit of 100MB and this file may exceed that.
-Removing a large file from the erroneous commit (exceeding limits) is doable, but also a hassle.
+Removing a large file from an erroneous commit (exceeding limits) is doable, but also a hassle.
 Downloading the file automatically as in this code on render.com is perfectly fine.

-Make sure to inform chatgpt about the latest changes of the [MaxMind API.](https://dev.maxmind.com/)
+Make sure to inform chatgpt about the latest changes of [MaxMind API.](https://dev.maxmind.com/)

-Once the setup works, it is amazing what even the free version of the DB does.
+Once the setup works, it is amazing what even the free constantly updated version of the DB does.
 The code no longer confuses Vilnius with Kaunas, the two Lithuanian cities 100km apart.
+The DB gets automatically updated/downloaded every time the code is redeployed on render.com.

 ## Mermaid